 What's the story?

 To inherit his family's chain of hotels, Billy (Adam Sandler) makes a deal with his father to pass grades 1-12 without cheating.
 There is only one problem: Billy is a good-for-nothing idiot.
 The 27-year-old spoiled brat is usually drunk.
 He chases invisible penguins and pranks neighbors by setting fire to bags of poo on their doorsteps.
 As the movie progresses, Billy slowly learns responsibility.
 The film culminates with an academic decathlon against conniving Madison Hotels V.P., Eric Gordon (Bradley Whitford) and Billy falling in love with his teacher Veronica Vaughn (Bridgette Wilson).

 Is it any good?

 Families can talk about Billy's apathetic view on life.
-How may growing up without any pressures or responsibilities result in Billy's degenerate lifestyle?
-Parents could highlight Billy's ability to act as a role model for his fellow classmates.
-Why is it important to have positive role models?
+How did growing up without any pressures or responsibilities result in Billy's degenerate lifestyle?